jcamier/simple-api/README.md

-# Working with ChatGPT to create Python Unittest
+# Working with FastAPI to create Python Unittest

 This is a simple FastAPI app that performs simple historical weather queries for Plano, TX